UniKerogen/TempleECE3712/Assignment 1/ReadME.md

 Project 1 Subplot 2 is plotting vector of Electric Field on certain Z-axis point and certain X-axis point.
   It could need some work.
 Graph should be reasonable.
 Run Theory 2 first.

 Project 1 Compiled Theory 2 is the combination of the code mentioned above.
 It works.
+Once change the DS to a much smaller number, it will take a while to generate the result as there are much more number for it to compile.